Drangleic

 The special soul of the man who tried to be the one to link the fire is used to acquire a vast amount of souls or create a great power.

-Soul of Vanclad, king of Drangleig.
+Soul of Vanclad, king of Drangleic.

 That strong soul eventually drew the Dark near, and the king was possessed by it.
 The king who once ruled the world of man was nevertheless a vessel insufficient to truly be King, was he not?